geeknees/talknote_rb/README.md

 ```

 **⚠️ Important Notes for CSV Export:**
+- **High-load processing warning**: Export operations are resource-intensive processes that may be terminated by server-side load limits or API rate limits
-- Large numbers of conversations may take significant time to export
+- Large numbers of conversations may take significant time to export (potentially hours for thousands of conversations)
-- The export process includes rate limiting delays to avoid API throttling
+- The export process includes rate limiting delays (1 second between each conversation) to avoid API throttling
+- **If the process stops unexpectedly**, wait some time before re-running to avoid further rate limiting
-- Each API call is logged with progress indicators
+- Each API call is logged with progress indicators to track export status
 - Export can be interrupted with Ctrl+C and resumed later
-- For large exports, consider running the specific DM or Group exporters separately
+- For large exports, consider running the specific DM or Group exporters separately instead of the complete export
+- Monitor your system resources during large exports as they may consume significant memory

 The CSV export examples will create files with the following structure: